RuanLucasGD/MMV-Docs/source/tracked_vehicles.rst

 .. figure:: images/tracked_vehicle/wheels_wheels.jpg

-**Collider:** Transform of the central position of the wheel (empty object), will be used to calculate the suspension and movement of the wheel.

-**Mesh:** Another transform that is in the same position as the wheel, but has a MeshRenderer to be the 3D model of the wheel.
+**Mesh:** Object that will be used to apply wheel physics on the vehicle.

 **Bone:** A track bone, which is next to the wheel.